 Would that have likely have been a concussion except nobody took me to the doctor?

-And I say that, Sean, because we know from bad experience that there have been presidents who have had serious illnesses, like John F. Kennedy with adrenal uh uh uh uh hyper hypoplasia Addison's disease, like Woodrow Wilson, who had a massive stroke and was while president was fourteen months in bed with his wife and doctor covering up uh and uh causing serious problems, and even Grover Cleveland had a big cancer of the mouth that was covered up.
+And I say that, Sean, because we know from bad experience that there have been presidents who have had serious illnesses, like John F. Kennedy with adrenal hypoplasia, Addison's disease, like Woodrow Wilson, who had a massive stroke and was, while president, was 14 months in bed with his wife and doctor covering up and causing serious problems.

-All these things indicate that, especially when somebody runs for pr president, despite HIPAA laws and all that, the public has a right to know the health of the individual.
+All these things indicate that, especially when somebody runs for president, despite HIPAA laws and all that, the public has a right to know the health of the individual.

-What do you make of for example?
+What do you make of the confidence?

-And I'm looking at it the same way he's looking at it, and I don't see anything.
+It's right there, and I'm looking at it the same way he's looking at it, and I don't see anything.

 Right.

-I mean, if she were to have some type of MRI, you would be able to tell if she had some type of TIA maybe or stroke or neurological.
+I mean, if she were to have some type of MRI, you would be able to tell if she had some type of TIA maybe or a stroke or neurological.

 What would you look for?